 If you have any questions,

-Teachers teaching in the states of Arunachal Pradesh, Assam, Bihar, Jharkhand, Manipur, Meghalaya, Mizoram, Nagaland, Sikkim, Tripura, and West Bengal should contact Mr. Sumanta Basu, Regional Officer, USIEF Kolkata Regional Office, Kolkata, E: usiefkolkata@usief.org.in; Phone: 033-68276310.
+Teachers teaching in the states of Arunachal Pradesh, Assam, Bihar, Jharkhand, Manipur, Meghalaya, Mizoram, Nagaland, Sikkim, Tripura, and West Bengal should contact Ms. Jhulan Ghose, Program Manager, USIEF Kolkata Regional Office, Kolkata, E: usiefkolkata@usief.org.in; Phone: 033-68276310.

-Teachers teaching in the states of Karnataka, Kerala, Tamil Nadu, Puducherry, Lakshadweep, and the Andaman and Nicobar Islands should contact Ms. Maya Sundararajan, Regional Officer, USIEF Chennai Regional Office, Chennai, E: usiefchennai@usief.org.in; Phone: 044-28574275.
+Teachers teaching in the states of Andhra Pradesh, Karnataka, Kerala, Tamil Nadu, Telangana, Odisha, Puducherry, Lakshadweep, and the Andaman and Nicobar Islands should contact Ms. Maya Sundararajan, Regional Officer, USIEF Chennai Regional Office, Chennai, E: usiefchennai@usief.org.in; Phone: 044-28574275.